icon

 For the most up-to-date distribution records, see:

-iNaturalist - most up to data records of the species occurrence
+iNaturalist - most up to data records of the current species occurrence.

 References